-Dear <<First Name>> <<Last Name>>,
+Dear Parent or Guardian of << First Name>> << Last Name>>,

 Allegheny County is encouraging individuals to take precautionary action to protect their personal information in the wake of a global cybersecurity incident impacting a popular file transfer tool called MOVEit.
 Like hundreds of businesses from various industries - including insurance, finance, government, and health care, Allegheny County was affected by the incident.
-Please read this letter carefully as it contains information regarding the incident and steps that you can take to help protect your personal information.
+Please read this letter carefully as it contains information regarding the incident and steps that you can take to help protect your child's personal information.